imnhyneko/HatsuneMikuMusicBot/README.md

 ## 🎤 About Miku

-**HatsuneMiku** is not just another music bot.
+**HatsuneMiku v2** is not just another music bot.
 It's a complete rewrite of the original, infused with the power of **Google's Gemini AI** to create a smarter, more reliable, and more interactive musical companion for your Discord server.
+Enjoy high-quality audio, a seamless user experience, and even chat with Miku herself!

 This project, codenamed **Project Galaxy**, aims to take your server's music experience to the stars.

 ## ✨ Key Features

 - **🚀 Dual Command System**: Supports both modern **Slash Commands** (`/play`) and traditional **Prefix Commands** (`miku!play`).
-- **🧠 Gemini-Powered Lyrics**: Utilizes Google's Gemini AI to find accurate, clean lyrics for any song, overcoming messy YouTube titles.
 - **💬 AI Chatbot Persona**: Chat directly with Miku!
 Powered by Gemini, she has a unique, cheerful personality and remembers your conversation history within each server.
 - **🎶 Comprehensive Music Controls**: All the commands you need: `play`, `pause`, `skip`, `stop`, `queue`, `shuffle`, `seek`, `volume`, and more.
 - **🔎 Smart Search & Select**: Don't have a link?
 Just search for a song, and Miku will present you with a list of results to choose from.
 - **🎧 High-Quality Audio**: Uses `yt-dlp` and `FFmpeg` to deliver the best possible audio quality from YouTube.
-- **😴 Auto-Leave & Cleanup**: Automatically disconnects and cleans up resources when left alone or when the queue ends, ensuring efficiency.
+- **😴 Auto-Leave & Cleanup**: Automatically disconnects when left alone in a voice channel, ensuring efficiency.
 - **🔁 Advanced Loop Modes**: Supports looping a single track or the entire queue.

 ---